ESeufert/theseus_growth/README.md

 Theseus is provided as open source software under the [MIT](https://choosealicense.com/licenses/mit/) license.

-## Documentation

-You can find the full Theseus documentation on QuantMar.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.